openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 Host:

 ```
-Set Host to the address of the Pi that gpiod is running on.
-Default is 127.0.0.1.
+Set Host to the address of the Pi that pigpiod is running on.
+Default is 127.0.0.1 (IPV4).
-Note: If you are running pigpiod on same host as openHAB, set the host to ::1 (IPV6) or 127.0.0.1 (IPV4).
+Note: If you are running pigpiod on same host as OpenHAB, set the host to 127.0.0.1 (IPV4) or ::1 (IPV6).
 ```

 Port:

 ```
-Set Port to the network port that gpiod is listening on.
+Set Port to the network port that pigpiod is listening on.
 Default is 8888.
 ```

 Heart Beat Interval:

 ```
-The binding will poll gpiod running on the Pi to determine if a network disconnect has occurred.
+The binding will poll pigpiod running on the Pi to determine if a network disconnect has occurred.
 This is the interval in milliseconds that the heart beat poll occurs.
 Defaults to 30000 (30 seconds).
 ```